 A transfer credit evaluation does not guarantee admission.
-Students from other ATS-accredited theological schools applying for the Master of Divinity degree or one of the Master of Arts degrees must meet regular admission requirements.
+Students from other ATS-accredited theological schools applying to a graduate degree must meet regular admission requirements.
 Students are advised to request the transfer credit evaluation before executing an enrollment agreement with Central.